Skip to main content

 • Protocol: 50% of the fee

-The referred user benefit goes to the side that is paying or receiving at that stage: the borrower at loan start, and the lender at repayment and collateral transfer.If both sides of the loan were referred, the 30% referrer share is split equally between the two referrers.
+The referred user benefit goes to the side paying or receiving at that stage: the borrower at loan start, the lender at repayment and collateral transfer.If both sides of the loan were referred, the 30% referrer share is split equally between the two referrers.

 Yes.
 Fees are set in the onchain configuration and can be updated by protocol admins.
 The rates described above are the current defaults.